seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part2-App-Router.md

 | `app/posts/page.tsx`        | `/posts`               |
 | `app/posts/[slug]/page.tsx` | `/posts/my-first-post` |

----
+Each folder in `app/` is a segment of the URL; each `page.tsx` in that folder is the renderable content for that segment. [nextjs](https://nextjs.org/docs/13/app/building-your-application/routing/defining-routes)

+***

 # Dynamic Routes

-Sometimes we don't know the URL beforehand.
+Sometimes we don’t know the URL values ahead of time.

 For example: